juspay/hyperswitch/cypress-tests/README.md

 ```

 You can create similar scenarios by calling other functions defined in `commands.js`.
 These functions interact with utility files like `<connector_name>.js` and include necessary assertions to support various connector scenarios.

+### Debugging

+It is recommended to run `npm run cypress` while developing new test cases to debug and verify as it opens the Cypress UI allowing the developer to run individual tests.
+This also opens up the possibility to to view the test execution in real-time and debug any issues that may arise by viewing the request and response payloads directly.

+If, for any reason, the `globalState` object does not contain latest data, it must be due to the hooks not being executed in the correct order.
+In such cases, it is recommended to add `cy.log(globalState)` to the test case to verify the data in the `globalState` object.
+Please refer to the Cypress's official documentation for more information on hooks and their execution order [here](https://docs.cypress.io/app/core-concepts/writing-and-organizing-tests#Hooks).

 ## Additional Resources